GoodGameScripts/BlankSrl-6/README.md

 # BlankSrl-6
 The srl-6 without all the pre-built RS functions,  So makes for a perect base for any RSPS<br>
-To use this include, download and  extract it in your simba/includes directory and rename it to just BlankSrl-6 <br>
+To use this include, download and  extract it in your simba/includes directory and rename it to just BlankSrl-6 or the rsps your using it for and adjust the line below to the new name.<br>
 Then add this to the top  of the script you want to use it on. {$i BlankSrl-6/srl.simba} <br>
 All though,if you want to add more functionality you will have to create a new simba file and add it to srl.simba file.<br>
 Like so<br>